 Able to be comprehended or grasped mentally.

-Her explanation was so understandable that even a beginner could follow along.
+Her explanation was so simple and straightforward that it was understandable even to a beginner.

 Easily perceived or understood; clear, self-evident, or apparent.

-It was obvious that he was lying, as his story kept changing every time he told it.
+It was obvious that he was lying because his story kept changing.

 Key Differences: clear vs understandable vs obvious

-- 1Clear implies that something is easy to perceive, while understandable suggests that something can be grasped mentally.
+- 1Clear implies that something is easy to perceive, understand, or interpret.

 Effective Usage of clear, understandable, obvious

-- 1Enhance Clarity: Use clear, understandable, and obvious to make ideas and concepts more accessible to others.
+- 1Enhance Communication: Use clear, understandable, and obvious to express ideas effectively.

-- 2Improve Communication: Incorporate antonyms in conversations to avoid confusion and misunderstandings.
+- 2Improve Writing: Incorporate these antonyms in writing to make the text more engaging and understandable.

-The antonyms of mystifying are clear, understandable, and obvious.
-These words convey a sense of clarity, comprehension, and simplicity.
-Use these words to enhance clarity, improve communication, and simplify instructions.
+The antonyms of enigmatical are clear, understandable, and obvious.
+These words convey the opposite meaning of enigmatical, which means difficult to understand or mysterious.
+Use these words to enhance communication, improve writing, and enrich vocabulary.